christophsax/seasonal/README.md

 ### Licence

-When released, the R code in seasonal will be GPL-3.
+When released, the R code in seasonal can be used under GPL-2.
 The package contains the X-13ARIMA-SEATS binary files from the United States Census Bureau.
-According to the manual (page 1),
+According to the manual (page 1):

 > When it is released, the X-13ARIMA-SEATS program will be in the public domain, and may be copied or transferred.